zookz/cordova-plugin-health/README.md

 - add registration to updates (in Android, use sensors API of Google Fit)
 - store vital signs on an encrypted DB in the case of Android
 - add also Samsung Health as a health record for Android

+## Contributions

+Any help is more than welcome!
+I cannot program in iOS, so I would particularly appreciate someone who can give me a hand.
+Just send me an email to my_username at gmail